-The most reliable way to do that is to use StoreKit (its original or updated version).
+The most reliable way to do that is to set up StoreKit for in-app purchases, whether you are using the original version or the updated one.
 And our article is just about that.
 Here, we gathered a pinch of theory and helpful tips to make in-app purchases work.
 Let us do it!

 In-App Purchases: What Are They?